Secure Group Testing: Introduction

-Accordingly, by obtaining a pool-test result, without knowing the specific vectors chosen by the lab for each item, the eavesdropper may gain only negligible information regarding the items themselves.
+Accordingly, by obtaining a pool-test result, without knowing the specific vectors chosen by the lab for each item, the eavesdropper may gain only negligible information\footnote{ This notion will be made precise for both weak and strong security constraints in \Cref{def_r_w_s}, with proofs in \tifs{\Cref{LowerBoundLeakage}} and Appendix \ref{strong_secrecy}, respectively.} regarding the items themselves.
 Specifically, we show that by careful design of the testing procedure, even though the pool-tests in which each item participated are chosen randomly and even though the legitimate user does not know \emph{a-priori} in which pool-tests each item has participated, the legitimate user will, with high probability over the testing procedure, be able to correctly identify the set of defective items, while the eavesdropper, observing only a subset of the pool-test results, will have no significant information regarding the status of the items.

+To simplify the technical aspects and focus on the key methods, in this paper we consider an erasure channel at the eavesdropper, with erasure probability of $1-\delta$.
+Yet, in \Cref{noisy_eve}, we show that it is possible to generalize the main results given herein to the case where the outcome signal at the eavesdropper is affected by other noise models, e.g., false positive errors, false negative errors, both possible errors together or even a Binary Symmetric Channel (BSC).

+Finally, we propose a few applications where the suggested secure GT coding scheme can be useful.
+Specifically, we consider blood testing, anomaly detection in network data streams, and data aggregation and neighbor discovery in Wireless Sensor Networks (WSN).

 The structure of this work is as follows.
-In \Cref{BooleanCompressed}, we present an extensive survey and summarize the related work.
-In \Cref{formulation}, a SGT model is formally described. \Cref{main results} includes our main results, with the direct proved in \Cref{LowerBound} and converse proved in \Cref{converse}. \Cref{efficient_algorithms} describes a computationally efficient algorithm, and proves an upper bound on its error probability. \Cref{conc} concludes the paper.
+In \Cref{formulation}, a SGT model is formally described. \Cref{main results} includes our main results, with the direct proved in \Cref{LowerBound} and converse proved in \Cref{converse}. \Cref{noisy_eve} includes the case where different models of noisy observations are obtained at the eavesdropper. \Cref{efficient_algorithms} describes a computationally efficient algorithm, and proves an upper bound on its error probability.
+Strong security is proved in \Cref{strong_secrecy}.
+In the supplementary materials of this work, we show a few examples, for which the SGT coding scheme is applicable, and an extensive survey.